russellchao/SimpleSportsBettingApp/README.md

 # SimpleSportsBettingApp
-A simple work-in-progress sports betting app made at HackRPI 2024
+A simple work-in-progress sports betting app made at HackRPI Discontinued, I am in the process of developing a better version.